alphabet27/building-blochs/README.md

 <b>Guidelines</b>

 Participants can clone this repository or download the files and solve them on their computers.
 You are requested to join the discord channel <a href="https://discord.gg/weFHZRbhwM">Link to Discord Server</a> for mentorship.
 Instructions related to submission and any further queries will be addressed via the same.
+We recommend that participants use Qusntum Computing packages such as Qiskit, Pennylane to solve these challenges.
+Use of other supporting libraries for handlng the data and work flow is also permissible.